 5. Plan your approach

 I don’t know about it being ‘all in the planning’, but whoever it was that said that was definitely onto something.
-Planning your approach is hugely important in order to make sure that where you end up is a place you actually wanted to go.
+Planning your approach is hugely important in order to make sure that where you end up is a place you actually

 Start with a stand-out CV and LinkedIn profile that clearly outline your talents and key achievements.
 If you work in the digital space, be sure to have an online CV.
 Ensure all photos are professional.
 Set appropriate security settings on your Facebook profile; you have a personal brand and you need to protect it.

 When you have the desired list of organisations or types of organisations to work for, then get onto LinkedIn and hit up both your professional and personal networks to get coffee meetings.
 People are often flattered when you offer to take them to coffee to get some insight into the industry or ask their career advice – so network away!

 So.
 What do you want to be when you grow up?

 I hope these five steps helped, and I hope you don’t forget that as simple as it seems, you’re the only person who can change things for yourself.
 Why not have that fabulous career?
 Why not take the time to discover the nitty-gritty of what you actually want?
 It is your life after all – so why not?

 on the front page or below pop in your email address and you’ll be sent a wealth more resources on how you can gain career clarity, end the uncertainty and find a job you really love (with some super smart job search strategies, motivation and inspiration).